 American Express Blue Cash Preferred Card

-The American Express Blue Cash Preferred Card earns an industry-leading 6% back at US Grocery Stores and for select Streaming Services.
-It also earns 3% cash back at Gas Stations and for Local Commuter Transit.
+The American Express Blue Cash Preferred Card is the best cash back credit card in the industry for grocery store purchases.
+That’s because it earns 6% back at US grocery stores and on select streaming services.
+It also earns 3% cash back at gas stations and for local commuter transit.
 Plus, it earns 1% cash back for non-bonus expenses.
 However, such a nice earning structure is countered by a $95 annual fee (NOT waived the first year).

-Furthermore, this card comes with a $250 sign-up bonus that can be earned after spending $1,000 in the first 3 months.
-Earning the bonus is like getting 25% cash back (not including regular earning) for the first $1,000 in spend you put on the card.
+Furthermore, Amex is offering a $300 sign-up bonus that can be earned after spending $1,000 within the first three months.
+Earning the bonus is like getting 30% cash back (not including regular earning) for the first $1,000 you spend on the card.

 American Express Blue Cash Everyday Card

-Discover’s flagship card is like the Chase Freedom in that it earns 5% cash back on quarterly rotating categories.
+Discover’s flagship card earns 5% cash back on quarterly rotating categories.
 Grocery Stores are also a regular category for the Discover It, which offers the potential to earn up to $75 cash back each quarter.

-Discover also has an unconventional sign-up bonus that solely depends on how much you spend.
+Discover also offers an unconventional sign-up bonus that solely depends on how much you spend.
 They will double the amount of cash back earned within the first 12 months.
 You would need to spend $3,000 in the 5% categories to earn $150 in cash back.
-That requires you to maximize any two categories, which can take up to 6 months.
+That requires you to maximize any two categories, which can take up to six months.

-One of the easiest ways to earn travel rewards or cash back is by using a grocery store credit card.
+One of the easiest ways to earn points, miles, or cash back is by using a credit card with a dedicated bonus category for grocery stores.
 This is especially true if you have a large budget for groceries and/or a family.
 Fortunately, there are a plethora of options available that cater to different people.
-Travelers might prefer the Amex Gold Card while cash back lovers might prefer one of the Amex Blue Cash Cards or the Discover It.
+Travelers might prefer the Amex Gold Card or Citi Premier while cash back lovers might prefer the Amex Blue Cash Preferred or the Discover It.